0xd4d/dnlib/README.md

-dot10 is a MIT licensed library that can read, write and create .NET assemblies and modules.
+dnlib is a MIT licensed library that can read, write and create .NET assemblies and modules.

 It was written for [de4dot](https://bitbucket.org/0xd4d/de4dot/) which must have a rock solid assembly reader and writer library since it has to deal with heavily obfuscated assemblies with invalid metadata.
-If the CLR can load the assembly, dot10 must be able to read it and save it.
+If the CLR can load the assembly, dnlib must be able to read it and save it.

 Features
 * Supports reading, writing and creating .NET assemblies/modules targeting any .NET framework (eg. desktop, Silverlight, Windows Phone, etc).